-The good news is that the AP World History SAQ section is considered the most straightforward section of the test.
-However, this does not imply it is easy.
+The AP World History SAQ section is considered the most straightforward on the test, but it’s not the easiest.
 SAQs do not simply ask you to regurgitate names and dates.
-Short-answer questions test your historical reasoning skills and require you to cite evidence to support a historical claim.
+They test your historical reasoning skills and require you to cite evidence to support a historical claim.

 To get a high score, you'll need to understand what kind of SAQs to expect on the APWH exam.
-You'll also need to learn how to answer the questions in a way that will earn you credit.
-Plus, you'll need to be able to fully answer the questions within the allotted time.
+You'll also need to learn how to answer the questions within the allotted time to earn credit.

 Format of the AP World History SAQ Section